Loudoun United FC

 Loudoun United FC is an American professional soccer team based in Leesburg, Virginia.
 The team was founded in 2018 as the reserve team of D.C.
 United and made its debut in the USL Championship in 2019.
+After ownership changes, it ceased being the reserve squad for D.C. in 2023.

 History

 On July 18, 2018, the team was officially announced by USL and D.C.
 United as were the team's name, colors and crest.
 Loudoun United FC replaced Richmond Kickers as D.C.
 United's USL affiliate.

-After the founding of MLS Next Pro in 2022 and the subsequent movement of MLS reserve teams to that league by 2023, Loudoun United remains the only MLS-affiliated reserve side in the USL system; due to a legal agreement for leasing Segra Field, United is required to play in the second division.
+After the founding of MLS Next Pro in 2022 and the subsequent movement of MLS reserve teams to that league by 2023, Loudoun United remained the only MLS-affiliated reserve side in the USL system; due to a legal agreement for leasing Segra Field, United is required to play in the second division.

 On February 2, 2023, Loudoun United FC was sold to Attain Sports and Entertainment, which owns minor league baseball teams Bowie Baysox and Frederick Keys.
 D.C.
 United will continue to own a minority stake in Loudoun United.
-Furthermore, the change of ownership also means that Loudoun United is eligible to participate in the 2023 U.S. Open Cup.
+Furthermore, the change of ownership also meant that Loudoun United was eligible to participate in the 2023 U.S. Open Cup.

+On April 17, 2025, it was announced that Loudoun United FC would merge with the Virginia Revolution Soccer Club, a youth and pre-professional soccer club with teams in MLS Next and the United Premier Soccer League.

 Colors and badge

-Loudoun United FC colors are black, red and white, the same as parent club D.C.
+Loudoun United FC colors are black, red and white, the same as, at the time, parent club D.C.
 United.
 The club's crest contains the red-and-white gyronny seen in the flag and coat of arms of Loudoun County, as well as a winged horse in homage to both D.C.
 United's eagle logo and the county's long association with equestrian sports.